Dark mode

 Forged steel.
 Blades made of steel by forging.
 Such knives are considered much stronger and more durable than stamped ones, in particular because the shank and blade are initially one piece, which reduces the risk of breaking the knife.
 On the other hand, the process itself is quite expensive and troublesome, and therefore is used mainly in premium knives.

 Damascus steel.
 In modern knives, Damascus steel...refers to steel consisting of many layers with different carbon contents.
-These layers differ in color, which gives the blade a characteristic beautiful pattern, while Damascus blades combine high strength, flexibility and durability.
+Such layers vary in color, which gives the blade a characteristic beautiful pattern, while Damascus blades combine high strength, flexibility and durability.
 However, the complexity of production significantly affects the price - such knives can cost many times more than even similar forged ones.

 — Three-layer steel.
 The name “laminated” is also found.
 As the name suggests, such blades consist of three layers of steel (this is one of the main differences from the multi-layer Damascus described above).
 These layers differ in composition and, accordingly, properties: the core is made of hard high-carbon steel, and the lining is made of soft “stainless steel”.
 This combination allows you to combine the advantages of both types: the core provides the blade with the necessary hardness, and the linings compensate for the fragility of high-carbon steel.
 Another advantage of three-ply blades is the ease of sharpening, since relatively little hard material has to be removed during the process.
 Their disadvantage is, first of all, their high price.
 In addition, the fragile core does not bear shock loads well, which is why such knives are unsuitable for chopping.